How Hormones Interact with Receptor Sites

-The above summary is a very simplistic synopsis of Dr. Friedman’s views on hormone receptors and their role in diseases.
+The above summary is a simplistic synopsis of Dr. Friedman’s views on hormone receptors and their role in diseases.
 A synopsis of Dr. Friedman’s treatment program includes the following:

 - He suggests that Vitamin D (which is a hormone) should always be considered first and foremost with a diagnosis of breast or prostate cancer.
 There is no downside to ensuring that vitamin D levels are optimized, and activation of the vitamin D receptor helps destroy cancer cells.